 A few years ago, a friend convinced me that it is time to scale back on traditional marketing tools like flyers, billboards, or television ads and to start exploring the possibilities of using the Internet.
 With much trepidation but also a bit of excitement, I slowly incorporated online for my business marketing mix, and I am grateful I did.
+It seemed a lot easier to reach my ideal clients.

 Online marketing has given me a lot of new ways to reach out to customers, to create opportunities for my company, and to cut marketing costs.
 Of course, I also saw how distracting and overwhelming online marketing can be because there are so many options available.
 Over the years of trying out various marketing techniques, I have found some tools that I consider my three best partners for online marketing.